ntmbayfield/g88-lecture-docs/Productivity/Linting/linting-craig.md

 1. Install linter module ( for node or atom)

-1. Create a .eslintrc.js configuration file.
+1. Create a .eslintrc configuration file.

-1. Add language configuration and environmnent configuration to the .eslintrc.js file.
+1. Add language configuration and environmnent configuration to the .eslintrc file.

 1. Run eslint locally and see lots of errors